sagemath/trac_to_gh/Issue 5564.md

 # Issue 5564: [with patch, needs review] fix character encoding problems in the notebook

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5564

 Original creator: mhansen